 - Doctor-doctor: exchange of data, knowledge, and experience with colleagues from other regions, conferences on emergency issues, broadcasting of operations in real-time, training, and more.

-The benefits are clear for service providers of all profiles and scales, from state hospitals at the regional level to small centers with narrow specializations, such as endocrinology.
+The benefits of telemedicine app development are clear for service providers of all profiles and scales, from state hospitals at the regional level to small centers with narrow specializations, such as endocrinology.
 By introducing telemedicine applications, your healthcare institution becomes independent of external factors and serves patients around the clock, at any distance, and in the most convenient way.